prestonharberts/fedora-40-configuration/docs/firefox.md

 - Other
 	- Options
 		- Autofill
+          - Autofill suggestions
+            - Show autofill suggestions as form fields: Off
+            - Show identities suggestions as Autofill suggestions on Vault view
+            - Click items to autofill on Vault view
-			- General
+		  - Additional options
 			- Clear clipboard: 2 minutes
+        - Notifications
+          - Save to vault options
+            - Ask to save and use passkeys: Off
             - Ask to add login: Off
             - Ask to update existing login: Off
+        - Appearance
+          - Compact mode: On
+          - Show quick copy options on Vault

 ### CSS Override